chauff/cse1500-web-transcripts/_lectures/node.md

 })
 ```

-Start the server (by now you have learnt how to do this!) and try a few URLs yourself!
+Start the server (by now you have learned how to do this!) and try a few URLs yourself!

 A few remarks :point_up::